All Episodes

 It's all these people have.

-They don't they don't have one thing there for.
+They don't have one thing they're for.

 They don't have one policy in Iraq, national security.

-And they well, actually, I'm wrong about that.
+And they, well, actually, I'm wrong about that.

 Their policy on national security is defeatism.